-FERPA requires institutions to provide students with annual notification of these rights.
-UF's annual notification appears in the undergraduate and graduate catalogs.
-Students who suspect that a FERPA violation has occurred, should contact the Vice President for Student Affairs (155 Tigert Hall; 352-392-1265), or the University Privacy Office (G4 Tigert Hall; 352-273-1212) or they can contact the Family Policy Compliance Office within the U.S. Department of Education.
+FERPA requires institutions to provide students with annual notification of their rights under the statute.
+UF provides this annual notification in the undergraduate and graduate catalogs.
+Students who suspect that a FERPA violation has occurred should contact the Vice President for Student Affairs (155 Tigert Hall; 352-392-1265), or the University Privacy Office (G4 Tigert Hall; 352-273-1212) or they can contact the Family Policy Compliance Office within the U.S. Department of Education.

 Education records do not include: